vpubchain/Phore/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/phore-qt (GUI, 32-bit) or bin/32/vpubd (headless, 32-bit)
+- bin/32/vpub-qt (GUI, 32-bit) or bin/32/vpubd (headless, 32-bit)
-- bin/64/phore-qt (GUI, 64-bit) or bin/64/vpubd (headless, 64-bit)
+- bin/64/vpub-qt (GUI, 64-bit) or bin/64/vpubd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run phore-qt.exe.
+Unpack the files into a directory, and then run vpub-qt.exe.

 ### OSX